WanluLiuLab/yasim-sctcr/Readme.md

 pip install dist/yasim-sctcr-0.1.0-py3-none-any.whl
 ```

-Apart from above instructions, you should also install [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) which is a general-purpose NGS DNA-Seq simulator and is available from [Conda](https://anaconda.org/bioconda/art) and [APT](https://packages.debian.org/stable/art-nextgen-simulation-tools).
+Apart from the above instructions, you should also install [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) which is a general-purpose NGS DNA-Seq simulator and is available from [Conda](https://anaconda.org/bioconda/art) and [APT](https://packages.debian.org/stable/art-nextgen-simulation-tools).
 Tested versions are `2.5.8 (June 6, 2016)`.

+## News

+The initial release version is [0.1.0](https://pypi.org/project/yasim-sctcr/0.1.0/) at 2023/08/06.

+- ?: Addressed several problems proposed by the reviewers:
+  - [X] Simulation for TRC gene added to `generate_tcr_cache` and `rearrange_tcr`.
+  - [ ] Support the simulation of non-productive TCRs on a fixed ratio.
+  - [ ] The scRNA-Seq simulator accepts scDesign3 outputs.
+  - [ ] Supported the distribution of TCR repertoire created by clonal expansion.
+  - [ ] scTCR-Seq-specific fragment length and bias.
+  - [ ] Supported V/J usage bias.